stonepros/stone/doc/releases/octopus.rst

   Update your Zabbix template accordingly so that it accepts the new key being send to Zabbix.

-* zabbix plugin for ceph manager now includes osd and pool discovery.
+* zabbix plugin for stone manager now includes osd and pool discovery.
 Update of zabbix_template.xml is needed to receive per-pool (read/write throughput, diskspace usage) and per-osd (latency, status, pgs) statistics